 - Overall, lower and upper bound theory is an important tool in mathematical analysis, optimization, and decision-making, as it allows us to determine the range of possible values for a quantity and identify the optimal value within that range.

 The Lower and Upper Bound Theory provides a way to find the lowest complexity algorithm to solve a problem.
-Before understanding the theory, first lets have a brief look on what actually Lower and Upper bounds are.
+Before understanding the theory, first, let’s have a brief look at what Lower and Upper bounds are.